ehkropf/ModifiedSchwarz/README.md

 * [UnitTest++](https://github.com/unittest-cpp/unittest-cpp) (optional) for `make check` unit testing.
 * [Doxygen](http://www.stack.nl/~dimitri/doxygen/) (optional) for `make doc` html doc stuff.

-Once the auxiliary packages are installed (see below for OS specific notes), this repository is cloned, and you are in the repository base directory (probably `<something>/ModifiedSchwarz`), the following sequence of commands should buld the library.
+Once the auxiliary packages are installed (see below for OS specific notes), this repository is cloned, and you are in the repository base directory (probably `<something>/ModifiedSchwarz`), the following sequence of commands should build the library.
+(See the Linux section below if you have installed Armadillo manually.)

 ```bash
 mkdir build